openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/pytorch_specific/Convert_YOLACT.md

 ```
 3. Save and close the file.

-## Converting a YOLACT Model to the IR format
+## Converting a YOLACT Model to the OpenVINO IR format

 **Step 1**.
 Clone the GitHub repository and check out the commit: